Wielding/dunst/README.md

 # This is a fork of the original dunst project.

+I am not expecting to create a pull request to the main dunst project since I am adding customizations that are not needed by other users at this point.

 It implements a new dbus method "NotificationListShowing" that returns a list of the currently displayed notifications to assist in handling notifications from scripts.